Using the OpenID Connect Hybrid Flow

 Requesting an Authorization Code and ID Token

-With the default configuration we’ve setup, the server’s authorization endpoint is at https://localhost:8443/oauth/v2/oauth-authorize
+With the default configuration from the setup wizard, the server's authorization endpoint is at https://localhost:8443/oauth/v2/oauth-authorize

 .